-he objective of the Water and Sewer Design Manual is to promote uniformity in the presentation of Plans by establishing a general format and outlining detailed information which is required for the preparation of complete water and sewer contract drawings.
+The objective of the Water and Sewer Design Manual is to promote uniformity in the presentation of Plans by establishing a general format and outlining detailed information which is required for the preparation of complete water and sewer contract drawings.
 This combination, in conjunction with a high standard of professional drafting technique, will preclude, to the greatest extent possible, any unnecessary work in the preparation of the plans.
+It will also assist the designer in avoiding errors and omiss preparation of the plans.
 It will also assist the designer in avoiding errors and omissions which could consequently require extensive alterations and corrections.